siddi582/PyBer_Analysis/README.md

 #Overview of the analysis:
 The purpose of the new analysis is:
-Results: To analyze and discover trends and create a complete overview of the Ride-Sharing data by city type which includes charts from Matplotlib libraries such as Line, Bar, Scatter, Bubble, Pie, and box-and-whisker plots.
+ To analyze and discover trends and create a complete overview of the Ride-Sharing data by city type which includes charts from Matplotlib libraries such as Line, Bar, Scatter, Bubble, Pie, and box-and-whisker plots.
 Then we determine the mean, median and mode using Pandas, NumPy and SciPy statistics.
 Our Final Analysis will show distinct line graphs of total weekly fares for each city type.

 ** 2. Results
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.